shemetz/pf2e-crowdsourced-community-corrections/Readme.md

 # Roadmap

+- Add backups or ability to revert patches (perhaps by storing the original altered field in a flag)
 - Automatically apply after pf2e system updates/migrations
 - Add ability to apply single patches
 - Apply patches to imported things too